Sakim-98/Assignment-3/README.md

 # Assignment-3

-# Can be edited for more/larger sequences
+# Can be edited for more/larger sequences.
+Aligned sequence only

 1) split each sequences into individual amino acids